maelh/hxd-plugin-framework/README.md

 Plugins\<AnyName>.dll    /  or 64 bit
 ```

-Use HxD 2.3 or higher to test / develop your plugins (using the portable is simpler, since creating a Plugins directory doesn't require admin rights):
+Use HxD 2.3 or higher to test / develop your plugins (using the portable is
+simpler, since creating a Plugins directory does not require admin rights):

 https://mh-nexus.de/en/downloads.php?product=HxD20